Get To Progressive Field – Take The “RTA” Train

 Again, it isn’t difficult to drive to the ballpark, but I prefer avoiding the pre- and post-game traffic around the ballpark, and RTA is well-suited for getting you to the Indians game.

-Of course there are other ways to get there…like the HealthLine, the Flat Iron shuttle, or just driving your car…you can learn about them all with one of these.
+Of course there are other ways to get to Progressive Field…like the HealthLine, the Flat Iron shuttle, or just driving your car…you can learn about them all with one of these.

 Do you love to visit ballparks and see live baseball?
 Subscribe to the Ballpark E-Guides e-mail newsletter today, and fill your scorecard with useful and entertaining info about your favorite ballparks, money-saving “tips of the week” for frugal fans, and of course, specials on the incredibly informative Ballpark E-Guides!